simonmichael/hledger/doc/SPEC-lots.md

 By default, lot inference, tracking, and error checking are performed when loading a journal, as part of journal finalising (see SPEC-finalising.md).
-Any journal with lot-related content (lotful commodities/accounts, cost basis annotations, or disposals) is validated up front.
+Any journal with lot-related content (lotful commodities, cost basis annotations, or disposals) is validated up front.
 Journals with no lot activity pay near-zero cost via an internal fast path.